Abortion-friendly states prep for more patients if Roe falls

 “We need to be just as creative and robust in our solutions as our opponents have been in designing these terrible restrictions,” she said.

 La Corte reported from Olympia, Washington.
-Adam Beam in Sacramento, California; Marina Villeneuve in Albany, New York; Sara Cline in Salem, Oregon, and John O’Connor in Springfield, Illinois, contributed.
+Associated Press writers Adam Beam in Sacramento, California; Sara Cline in Salem, Oregon; John O’Connor in Springfield, Illinois; and Marina Villeneuve in Albany, New York, contributed to this report.